-I’m invited to a preview event ahead of the public opening today at 12pm and we stay for almost 4 hours.
+I'm invited to a preview event ahead of the public opening today at 12pm and we stay for almost 4 hours.
 No doubt we would have stayed longer but as the day went on there were long lines for most activities (just warning you now).
-The centre has capacity for approximately 800 people.
+The centre has the capacity for approximately 800 people.

 Entrances are timed so try and space out the traffic but once you’re inside you can stay for as long as you like, so of course it is busiest from lunchtime onwards.
 So try to enter at the earliest time slot possible and allow at least 2-3 hours for your visit.

 When you first enter the LEGOLAND Discovery Centre you’re taken to the ‘factory’ where you can learn about the process of making LEGO.
 At the end of the little interactive screening where you can design and decorate your own minifig remember to claim your free LEGOLAND Discovery Centre Duplo block.

 Next up is the first of two rides, a shooting game from inside a moving carriage.
 It’s quite dark inside so may not suit little kids….

 Then enter Miniland Melbourne, with over 300 minifigs traipsing all over Melbourne’s iconic landmarks and locations all made out of LEGO.

 How many can you name?